eth-protocol-fellows/protocol-studies/docs/wiki/CL/SSZ.md

 0
 ```

-## How SSZ Works - Composite Types
+## How SSZ Works on Composite Types

 ### Vectors